kookkui/linked-blog-starter-md/Disciples of Bone and Shadow/PCs/Zaalu.md

 Title2: Torch x 10
 Title3: Bandage x 5
 Pskills2: "Inner Compass (1 EP): You may re-roll once any failed Orientation tests."
+passive0: "**Marksmanship**: You may relinquish your turn to aim with a Ranged Weapon, doubling the damage of your next attack."
+passive1: "**Foraging (Archetype Exclusive)**: This character consumes half as many supplies per day, thanks to their ability to find sources of food and water in the wild."
+passive2: "**Inner Compass**: You may re-roll once any failed Orientation tests."
+archetype0: "**Hunter**: Foraging, Marksmanship"
 ---
 >[!dice] %%FAKE TITLE HERE%%
 >> [!dice] %%FAKE TITLE HERE%%